vercel-labs/add-skill/README.md

 DO_NOT_TRACK=1 npx skills add vercel-labs/agent-skills
 ```

-Telemetry is also automatically disabled in CI environments.
+Telemetry is automatically disabled in CI environments.

 ## Related Links